efendyk/tutorial-Predicting_NBA_Games/README.md

    4. I created the AwayRecords.sql, HomeRecords.sql, OverallRecords.sql, and ScoreData.sql views.
 These views were used to create the features for the games in the last quarter of the season.

-   5. Executed the PredictGameBatchMode stored procedure to predicted the last quarter of the season.
+   5. I executed the PredictGameBatchMode stored procedure to predicted the last quarter of the season.

    6. I visualized the results in Power BI via the NBA_Report.pbix file.

 The raw data was obtained from the www.basketballgeek.com/data/ website.
-I used the CombineGamePlayByPlayData.R script to combine all of the 1,176 individual game data files into one data frame and saved that data frame to a csv file.
+I used the CombineGamePlayByPlayData.R script to combine all of the 1,176 individual game data files into one data frame.
+The resulting data frame was saved to a csv file and used as the source data for the PlayLevelData table data in the NBAPredictions database.